Wondering how to find Chinatown Honolulu parking? We’ve got favorite spots that we’re sharing with our readers today.

 Marin Tower Public Parking Garage

-Located on Nuuanu Avenue, this old building is directly across the street from the historic Hawaii Theater.
+This old building is located on Nuuanu Avenue, directly across the street from the historic Hawaii Theater.
 It is also home to The Arts at Mark’s Garage, a gallery and performance space that was pivotal in fostering the creativity and community behind Chinatown’s emergence as Honolulu’s cultural and artistic hub.

-It’s always a good idea to check with parking attendants about special rates and whether or not the lot operates 24-hours or has a specific closing time.
-Many are the drivers, visitors and residents alike, who have found themselves stranded after enjoying a night on the town, and needing to get a cab or rideshare to their end of the night destination.
+It’s always a good idea to check with parking attendants about special rates and whether or not the lot operates 24 hours or has a specific closing time.
+Many drivers, visitors, and residents have found themselves stranded after enjoying a night on the town because their parking garage closed.